-Even though there are hardly few monuments around the world that can top the beauty of the Taj Mahal, like with most world-famous destinations, it can get incredibly difficult to discover exceptional angles of the monument.
-There are a lot of rules, customs and strict guidelines for photographers to follow when capturing the Taj Mahal on lens.
+Even though there are hardly a few monuments around the world that can top the beauty of the Taj Mahal, like with most world-famous destinations, it can get incredibly difficult to discover exceptional angles of the monument.
+There are a lot of rules, customs, and strict guidelines for photographers to follow when capturing the Taj Mahal on the lens.
 With there being an apparent increase in the number of Taj Mahal pre-wedding photoshoots, often visitors can find themselves being short on time or patience to explore the best potential photography locations.
-Here’s a complete guide on how to picture the Taj Mahal in the most resourceful way possible –
+Here’s a complete guide on how to capture the Taj Mahal and make your experience a picture-perfect one in the most resourceful way possible –

 Plan the Dates